-This holiday season, follow Golden Rule # 21 and tell your holiday visitors to “Take a Hike!”
+This holiday season, check off Golden Rule # 21 and tell your holiday visitors to “Take a Hike!”
 Golden hikes are a perfect way to entertain out-of-town visitors and burn off some of those decadent holiday meal calories.
-Afterwards, celebrate the season with a drink or meal, pop into a locally owned store to pick up a unique holiday gift and soak in the holiday spirit of Denver’s closest mountain town.
+Afterward, celebrate the season with a drink or meal, pop into a locally owned store to pick up a unique holiday gift and soak in the holiday spirit of Denver’s closest mountain town.

 Only minutes from Denver, Golden feels like a world away – especially during the holidays.
 The town is ringed by high buttes and mountains, all offering short hikes with gorgeous views.
 And its delightful downtown offers an authentic taste of a small town holiday and family fun.
 There are gorgeous lighting displays along Clear Creek, one-of-a-kind shops, an art market featuring great gifts from 100 Colorado artists, delicious restaurants and cafes and, of course, a slew of craft breweries and distilleries.

-Refreshments: You’ll surely work up an appetite after an invigorating hike in Golden Gate Canyon, so afterwards, head to Woody’s Wood Fired Pizza.
+Refreshments: You’ll surely work up an appetite after an invigorating hike in Golden Gate Canyon, so afterward, head to Woody’s Wood Fired Pizza.
 This longtime Golden favorite offers local beers and spirits as well as fantastic pizzas, wings, sandwiches and a full salad bar.
-Try the peachy Colorado Style Mule made with Golden’s own State 38 Impeach Vodka .
+Try the peachy Colorado Style Mule made with Golden’s own State 38 Impeach Vodka.

 2. Windy Saddle to Buffalo Bill’s Grave.
-Half way up the Lariat Loop Trail to the summit of Lookout Mountain, there’s a wonderful trailhead at Windy Saddle with a switchbacking trail that climbs through evergreen forests to the summit of the mountain.
-Here you can visit the Lookout Mountain Nature Center with exhibit on the elk, bear, and mountain lions who live in this forest, or push on to Buffalo Bill’s grave with its outstanding museum on the famous scout and showman.
+Halfway up the Lariat Loop Trail to the summit of Lookout Mountain, there’s a wonderful trailhead at Windy Saddle with a switchbacking trail that climbs through evergreen forests to the summit of the mountain.
+Here you can visit the Lookout Mountain Nature Center with an exhibit on the elk, bear, and mountain lions who live in this forest or push on to Buffalo Bill’s grave with its outstanding museum on the famous scout and showman.
 Don’t miss the Buffalo Bill gift shop!
 It’s filled with wacky and wonderful Old West Christmas gifts.

 Refreshments: After checking out Buffalo Bill’s Grave, how about a Bison Burger and a Coors Original from Old Capitol Grill & Smokehouse in downtown Golden?
 You’ll enjoy your post-hike celebration in the historic building that once housed the state’s territorial capitol.